Harshbailurkar/Java-Program/JAVA SWING/2] AdvanceSwingComp.md

 ##  1. JTabbedPane:

-- JTabbedPane is a component which have group of multiple Tabs.each containg titile and panel as a group of component.
+- JTabbedPane is a component which have group of multiple Tabs.each containg title and panel as a group of component.
 - whenver user click on tab then it will be visible and user can iteract with that tab.
 - We craete object of default constructors and add diff. tab using addTab() method.
 - defined as void addTab(String title, Component Obj).